Cynthia Zimmerman, 54; service later

-Cynthia Jenny M. Zimmerman, 54, of Newport, died Wednesday, March 25, 2020, at the Grantsbrook Rehabilitation and Nursing Center in Grantsboro.
+Cynthia Jenny M. Zimmerman, 54, of Newport, passed away Wednesday, March 25, 2020, at the Grantsbrook Rehabilitation and Nursing Center in Grantsboro.

 Due to the unfortunate health crisis within our country, we will announce a memorial service at a later date.